Matthosy/IPMI-FanPilot/README.md

     netstat -ano | findstr :3000
     taskkill /PID <PID> /F

-Or change the PORT variable in server.js.
+Or change the PORT variable in server.js or use a different port with Docker:

+    docker run -p 3001:3000 devluigi06/ipmi-fanpilot:latest

 ---